jdevfullstack/programming-core-concepts/README.md

-After the success, the great potential was unleashed and we are now seeing the things a programmable computer can do: the era of information, real-time data, artificial intelligence, almost realistic 3D games.
+After the success, the great potential was unleashed and we are now seeing the things a programmable computer can do: the era of information, real-time data, almost realistic 3D games, artificial intelligence, etc.

 Learning computer science now is a very sophitiscated one unlike it was in the past: there are too many